cmiltiadis/studioany/content/event/18-architectonics-zhaw/index.md

 subtitle: ''
 draft: false
 # SUMMARY
-summary: 'Presentation at the symposium *The Architectonics of Virtual Space*, Einsiedeln; 2018.'
+summary: 'Presentation at the symposium *The Architectonics of Virtual Space*.
+Einsiedeln, 2018'
 # ABSTRACT
 abstract: ''
 ##################################################################